bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ### {id="configure-fstab"} Configure fstab

+Bedrock Linux has three files that need to be updated for any partitions outside of the typical root and swap partitions:

+- `$GLOBAL/etc/fstab`
+- `/bedrock/etc/fstab`
+- `/bedrock/etc/strata.conf`

-Bedrock Linux has two files that need to be updated for any partitions outside of the typical root and swap partitions, `fstab` and the default `strata.conf` framework.
-If your partitioning scheme is more complicated than simply a root filesystem and a bootloader, configure `/bedrock/etc/fstab` and the default framework as described [here](configure.html#fstab) then return to these instructions.
+If your partitioning scheme is more complicated than simply a root filesystem and a bootloader, configure these three files as described [here](configure.html#fstab) then return to these instructions.
 Consider opening that link in another tab or window.

 ## {id="kernel"} Linux kernel and associated files